Demystifying Singular Defects in Large Language Models: Analysis of High-Norm Tokens in LLM

 Let us now focus on the explosion layer where the norm of tokens undergoes a sharp increase.
 Tracking the change in norm within that transformer layer, we observed that the abrupt increase occurs in the FFN module.
 For example, in the explosion layer of LLaMA2-7B (layer 2), the average norm of the initial tokens before/after FFN is \(3.49/932.25\), respectively.
 Let \(F\) be the linear approximation of this FFN module following \cref{eq:ffn}, and the SVD of \(F\) be \(F=U\Sigma V^T\).
 The columns of \(V\) form an orthonormal basis of the input space.
 We feed these unit-length base vectors to the FFN and plot their output norms in \cref{fig:llama2_7b_ffn_output}.
 Note that the leading right singular vector of \(F\) is the only direction that undergoes norm explosion when passed through FFN.
 We thus refer to the 1-dimensional subspace spanned by this vector as the \emph{explosion subspace}.
 This lets us conjecture that \emph{the high-norm tokens have a large component in the explosion subspace, while the normal tokens do not}.
 This is verified in \cref{fig:llama2_7b_subspace_coef}.
 For any token at the initial position in the input text (which is thus a high-norm token), the projection of its feature just before the FFN module at layer-2 onto the explosion subspace has a large coefficient (around 1.5).
 However, when the same token is placed at the second position in the input (where it is not a high-norm token, except for the few noninitial high-norm tokens discussed in \cref{sec:development}), the coefficient is much smaller.

 One potential way to avoid high-norm in intermediate layers could therefore be to remove the component in the explosion subspace just before the FFN at the explosion layer.
-An example of the resulting token norms is shown in \cref{fig:llama2_7b_trim}.
+An example of the resulting token norms is shown in \cref{fig:llama2_7b_trim}, where the high norms in the intermediate layers indeed disappear.
 However, we observe that the network loses its ability to generate high-quality text and instead produces random texts.
 This shows that \emph{high-norm tokens are important for the performance of an existing trained model}.
+This observation echoes the experiments done by \citet{sun2024massive}, where the authors set the massive activations to zero and find performance degradations.

-The life cycle of high-norm tokens can be outlined as follows.
-Firstly, the potential high-norm tokens develop a sufficiently large component in the explosion subspace.
+In summary, the life cycle of high-norm tokens can be outlined as follows.
+Firstly, the potential high-norm tokens, either the tokens at the initial position of the input sequence, or those noninitial high-norm tokens, develop a sufficiently large component in the explosion subspace.
 Then, this component explodes, yielding a high-norm token, whose direction can be predicted by the singular defect theory.
 Finally, the decay layer produces a negative direction to neutralize the high-norm token, which is described by the negative eigenvalue and eigenvector of that layer.